Radish Greens Chimichurri

 The first step to making radish greens chimichurri is to prepare the ingredients.

-Chop the washed radish greens, garlic, and chilis until they’re very small.
+Chop the washed radish greens (see our full guide on washing radish leaves), garlic, and chilis until they’re very small.
 Because we’re not using a food processor or blender to make this chimichurri, we want to ensure all ingredient pieces are uniformly minced.

 Next, add the chopped greens, garlic, and chilis to a medium mixing bowl and stir in the dried oregano, red wine vinegar, and olive oil.
 Stir to combine.